sencrop/react-test/README.md

 https://assets.sencrop.com/data-examples/daily.json for daily data \
 https://assets.sencrop.com/data-examples/hourly.json for hourly data

-You can display these data in a chart
+You can display these data in a chart and a table.

 The x axis must display date \
 The y axis must display the key for the data